Majux is a nationally-known digital agency with offices in Philadelphia and Denver. Everything that we do is based on testing and real data.

-Our agency differentiates itself by handling all aspects of a client’s strategy or campaign in-house, rather than outsourcing to third-party contractors or freelancers.
-This means that we do everything in-house.
+One of the main things that sets our team apart from other agencies is that we are a fulfillment house.
+This means that we do not hand off individual pieces of your strategy or campaign to third-parties or contractors to implement.
+Except when working as part of a larger team (i.e., larger clients that have in-house capabilities), we do everything in-house.
 This is important to you because it means that we do not up-charge you for work performed by freelancers, contractors, or overseas teams.
 In fact, we are the fulfillment team that several other agencies rely on to handle the technical, SEO and content work for their clients.

-This benefits our clients because our team members have actual experience in performing the work that helps move the needle for them.
+This benefits our clients because our professionals have experience in actually performing the work that helps move the needle for them.
 We are also able to greatly reduce the delay to implementation because there is no chain of communication that data, strategy, or implementation have to work down through.
-When you talk to our team, you are talking to the actual industry professionals who are down in the trenches working on your site.
+When you talk to our team, you are talking to actual industry professionals who are down in the trenches working on your site.

 Prior to founding Majux, Bernie spent a decade in Marketing Leadership positions for large and medium-sized law firms.
 He is fascinated by the data and psychology behind influencing purchase intent.